Rulings of the Constitutional Court of Thailand: Unconstitutionality of emergency economic decrees

 of Parliamentary debate, rather than at the last-minute before a vote.

 On the other hand, a precedent was established by the Court that it would accept all petitions under Article 219 to preserve Parliament's right to question the constitutionality of emergency executive decrees.

 Thaksin Shinawatra and the allegation of hiding assets and stocks

 After the sounding victory of Thaksin Shinawatra's party, Thai Rak Thai, in 2001 election, the Anti-Corruption Committee filed a case charging him as hiding a handful of assets in form of stocks, which is unlawful due to the 1997 Constitution.
 According to Thai law, senior government officials are required to declare their assets, along with those of their spouses and children under the age of 20, to the NCCC when they start and finish their terms in office.
-However Thaksin could escape the guilty as the judges ruled 8 to 7.
+However Thaksin could escape the guilt as the judges ruled 8 to 7.
 Thaksin said it was his 'honest mistake'.